pyvec/naucse.python.cz/lessons/beginners-en/while/index.md

 # While

-In addition to the `for` loop, we have a second type of loop namely, the `while` loop Unlike `for`, where we *know the number of repetitions* in advance, `while` is used when the loop depends on some condition.
+In addition to the `for` loop, we have a second type of loop, namely, the `while` loop.
+Unlike `for`, where we *know the number of repetitions* in advance, `while` is used when the loop depends on some condition.
 The loop body is repeated until the condition is met.